LeNPaul/Lagrange/_posts/2024-03-24-transformer.md

 Andrej Karpathy also gives some intuition about the purpose of various architectural details in his youtube walkthrough ["Let's build GPT: from scratch, in code, spelled out"](https://youtu.be/kCc8FmEb1nY?si=R69O7ePGfoMg3pmc).

+On attention as a generalized convolution from ARENA 3.0:
->>> "We can think of attention as a kind of generalized convolution.
+> "We can think of attention as a kind of generalized convolution.
 Standard convolution layers work by imposing a "prior of locality", i.e. the assumption that pixels which are close together are more likely to share information.
 Although language has some locality (two words next to each other are more likely to share information than two words 100 tokens apart), the picture is a lot more nuanced, because which tokens are relevant to which others depends on the context of the sentence.
 For instance, in the sentence "When Mary and John went to the store, John gave a drink to Mary", the names in this sentence are the most important tokens for predicting that the final token will be "Mary", and this is because of the particular context of this sentence rather than the tokens' position.
 Attention layers are effectively our way of saying to the transformer, "don't impose a prior of locality, but instead develop your own algorithm to figure out which tokens are important to which other tokens in any given sequence."
-- ARENA 3.0

 # Counting parameters in a transformer
 For a guide on calculating the number of parameters in a model, check out